inaryzen/priotasks/memory-bank/progress.md

 - ✅ Server-side rendering with Templ
 - ✅ Dynamic UI updates with HTMX

-The complete list of the implemented features could be found in `./docs/feature_description`
+The complete list of the implemented features could be found in `./docs/feature_description`.
+Consult the files from this directory whenever you need to learn about the details of implemented features.

 ## What's Left to Build